Art and Design

 Here are our Key Vocabulary Progression Pyramids for Art and Design

 "Every child is an artist.
 The problem is how to remain an artist once he grows up".
-Pablo Picasso

 Pupil Voice

-"I love painting" - Reception child
+"I like to draw" - Reception child

-"My favourite art lesson was scrunching my material into different shapes and tying elastic bands around to make a tie dye pattern" - Year 2 child
+"My favourite lesson was scrunching my material into different shapes and tying elastic bands around to make a tie dye pattern" - Year 2 child